 The TSCYC is the first fully standardized and normed broadband trauma measure for young children who have been exposed to traumatic events such as child abuse, peer assault, and community violence.

-Caretaker report is valid, easy to administer
+- Caretaker report is valid and easy to administer.

 - Specific scales ascertain the validity of the caretaker’s report.